skyshore2001/vgdb-vim/__README__.txt

 A flash demo (__VGDB_DEMO__.htm) in my package helps you quickly go through the vgdb features.
 Here are how you can use vgdb:

 1) Type gdb command in the __VGDB__ window.
-Some gdb commands are special treated: >
+Some commands starting with '.' are known as "vgdb" commands: >

-	c - run or continue
+	.c - run or continue
-	q - quit gdb and vgdb window
-	#0 - equal to "frame 0", and also for #1, #2, ...

-vgdb commands (starts with '.'): >

 	.p {var} - preview var (according to autoexp.dat); shortcut <C-P>
 	.debug={0|1} - disable|enable to show debug info in vgdb